andreasnicolaou/rtl-detect/README.md

 ## How it works

-This library uses a standards-based, immutable list of RTL language codes (Unicode/ISO-compliant) to determine text direction for any locale or language code.
+This library uses an immutable list of RTL language codes (Unicode/ISO-compliant) to determine text direction for any locale or language code.
 It works in Node.js, browsers, and TypeScript projects, and is fully type-safe.

 ## License